Nutrition Sciences

 Admission for PhD in Nutrition Sciences

 To meet Graduate School and departmental standards for admission into the PhD in Nutrition Sciences, a student must have an undergraduate degree with a science background, three letters of recommendation based on thorough knowledge of the applicant's background and abilities, and, of great importance, a statement of goals and purpose that delineates the student's motivation and purpose in seeking this degree.
+Application deadline is December 1.

 Coursework and Other Requirements

-Successful completion of the Ph.D. will require completion of a minimum of 14 semester hours in core courses (encompassing the disciplines of biochemistry, nutritional biochemistry, statistics, and experimental design) and at least 46 additional graduate semester hours of required and elective coursework from nutrition and other disciplines; passing a comprehensive written and oral qualifying examination; and defense of a dissertation reporting the results of original scientific research that makes a genuine contribution to the knowledge of nutrition sciences.
+Successful completion of the Ph.D. will require completion of a minimum of 14 semester hours in core courses (encompassing the disciplines of biochemistry, nutritional biochemistry, statistics, and experimental design) and at least 46 additional graduate semester hours of required and 12 semester hours of elective coursework from nutrition and other disciplines; passing a comprehensive written and oral qualifying examination; and defense of a dissertation reporting the results of original scientific research that makes a genuine contribution to the knowledge of nutrition sciences.
 In fulfilling the latter requirement, with rare exceptions, the student must include papers that are publishable in peer-reviewed journals, with one paper for which the student is the first author.
 In addition, the student must have published two manuscripts in peer-reviewed journals, one for which the student is the first author, prior to defending their dissertation.

 Additional Information